 Still, I was able to also learn alot, especially when creating more accessible web applications.

-I also took additional screenshots of the interface, highlighting the file list itself and the searchbox at the top.
+Here some screenshots of the actual interface, highlighting the file list itself and the searchbox at the top.